clectric-diy/clectric-diy.github.io/People/chleggett.md

 ## Origin Story
 I have had an interest in hobby electronics ever since sitting at my father's workbench as a kid.
 He passed away when I was in middle school and so, I never really had a chance to learn from him and have never really had a "purpose" to build things.
 Enter my inspiration ...

-I've been into modular synthesis for short while now and have been discouraged by the outrageous cost of [[Eurorack]].
-My interest in electronics led to my interest in Synth DIY, but again, I was discouraged by [[Eurorack]] due to the extra challenge of upscaling things like the Arduino Nano to the ±12V standard.
-However, I purchased a [[Volca Modular]] and through it found the [[AE Modular]] format.
+I've been into modular synthesis for short while now and have been discouraged by the outrageous cost of Eurorack.
+My interest in electronics led to my interest in Synth DIY, but again, I was discouraged by Eurorack due to the extra challenge of upscaling things like the Arduino Nano to the ±12V standard.
+However, I purchased a Volca Modular and through it found the [AE-Modular](AE-Modular.md) format.
 Eureka!
 It's a modular synthesis standard that uses a 0-5V range.

 Thus, clectric is born.
 ## Environment